Azure/Azure-DataFactory/SamplesV2/ChangeDataCapture/usecases/cdc/steps/usecasesteps.md

 - Select Client secrets -> New client secret.

-- Provide a description `appsecret` of the secret, and a duration.
+- Provide a description `AppSecret` of the secret, and a duration.
 When done, select Add.

 ![adbappsecret](https://raw.githubusercontent.com/Azure/Azure-DataFactory/main/SamplesV2/ChangeDataCapture/images/adbappsecret.png)